OpenNTF/dojo-webpack-plugin/README.md

 Specifying `dojo/text!closeBtn.svg` as a dependency ensures that when it is required by the `svg` loader extension's load method on the client, then the dependency will be resolved in-line and the `load` method's callback will be invoked in-line as required.

-The *name* query arg is optional and is provided for cases where the resource name (the text to the right of the "!") does not represent a module.
-Since webpack requires the resource name to represent a valid module, you can use the *name* query arg to specify non-module resources.
+The *name* query arg is optional and is provided for cases where the resource name (the text to the right of the "!") does not represent the name of a module that can be resolved at build time.
+Since webpack requires the resource name to represent a valid module, you can use the *name* query arg to specify non-module resources or resources that are not available at build time (see notes on the [`async`](#async) option below).
 For example, the loaderProxy URL for `dojo/query!css2` would be `dojo/loaderProxy?loader=dojo/query&name=css2!`.

-**Update** - Version 2.8 of this plugin introduced the [`async`](#async) option.
-When this option is specified, the requirement that the Dojo loader extension invoke its `load` callback synchronously is removed.
+**Update** - Version 2.8 of this plugin introduces the [`async`](#async) option.
+When this option is specified, the requirement that the Dojo loader extension invoke its `load` callback synchronously is lifted.
+Loader extensions can use `XMLHttpRequest`, `dojo/request`, `dojo/script`, etc. to asynchronously load resources from web sites at runtime.
+Note, though, that `require` (the global instance as well as the function passed to the loader extension's load method) may **not** be used to asynchronously load external resources as it maps to webpack's implementation which can only be used to load packed resources.

 # Options